 You might wonder how a change of the final leg of a flight from Oslo to Frankfurt or Berlin costs $2000 more.
 Welcome to the strange world of airline ticket pricing, something that has caused me many headaches over the years.

 As you can imagine, exploiting hidden-city ticketing isn’t very popular with airlines.
 A website that makes finding these fares as easy as entering your origin and destination was sure to draw their attention.
 In fact, United Airlines and Orbitz both sued Skiplagged in 2015.

 United and Orbitz sued Zaman for “unfair competition” and “deceptive behavior,” alleging that the site promoted “strictly prohibited” travel.
 They wanted to recoup $75,000 in lost revenue from Zaman.

 Airlines like to say that booking hidden city tickets violates their “Contract Of Carriage.”
 I’m not a lawyer but I’m told that’s all the fine print that used to be on a ticket jacket (remember those?).
 Now it can be found at a link on a website when you purchase a ticket, which no one bothers to read.
 Not flying all of the flights supposedly means a passenger didn’t fulfill their part of the contract.
 But what if you have an emergency and find out you need to return home or fly somewhere else, during your layover?
 If you don’t fly that second flight, will you get a refund?
-Of course not, because your ticket is probably non-refundable.
+Of course not.
 So can an airline punish you for not taking a flight you paid for?
 The answer is a qualified maybe.

 Why we don’t use Skiplagged